microsoft/ScottishSummit24-Pipelines/lab5/README.md

 ## End of labs

-This is the end of the optional lab 5 and the workshop, select the link below to move back to the workshop readme.
+This is the end of the optional lab 5 and the workshop!